-or unit HILL POL 5 5 5 5 5 5 5 5 5 Led State Color Description Pwr On Green Power is applied to the media converter.
-Lnk On Green A link has been established on the port.
-Act On Green Data is being received on the port.
-Fox On Green The port is operating in full-duplex mode.
-Off The port is operating in half-duplex mode.
-M/lon On Green The missing link feature is activated on the media converter.
-Off The missing link feature is disabled and the media converter is operating in the link test mode.
+or unit and port status State Color Description ON Green Power is applied to the media converter.
+ON Green A link has been established on the port.
+ON Green Data is being received on the port.
+ON Green The port is operating in full-duplex mode.
+OFF The port is operating in half-duplex mode.
+ON Green The Missinglink feature is activated on the media converter.
+OFF Ta The Missinglink feature is disabled and ble 13.1: LEDs' description State ON ON ON OFF ON StateColorONGreenONGreenONGreenONGreenOFFONGreenOFF

-Table 1: LEDs' description

-Mdi/mdi-x button
+MDI/MDI-X button

-The rj-45 port on the media converter features an mdi/mdi-x button.
-You can use this button to configure the twisted pair port on the media converter as either mdi or mdi-x.
-This feature allows you to use a straight-through cable regardless of the type of end-node connected to the port.
+The RJ-45 port on the media converter features an MDI/MDI-X button.
+You can use this button to configure the twisted pair port on the media converter as either MDI or MDI-X. This feature allows you to use a straight-through cable regardless of the type of end-node connected to the port.

-Link test/missing link button
+Link Test/MissingLink TM button

-For performing a link test and activates the missing link feature which notifies end-nodes of connection failures.
+For performing a link test and activates the Missing Link feature which notifies end-nodes of connection failures.

 The link test is a fast and easy way for you to test the connections between the ports on the media converter and the nodes that are connected to the ports.
-If a network problem occurs, you can perform a link test to determine which port is experiencing a problem and be able to focus on the port and end-node where the problem resides.
+If a network problem occurs, you can perform a link test to determine which port is experiencing a problem, and be able to focus on the port and end-node where the problem resides.

-The missing link feature enables the fiber optic ports on the media converter to pass the "link" status of their connections to each other.
+The MissingLink feature enables the fiber optic ports on the media converter to pass the "Link" status of their connections to each other.
 When the media converter detects a problem with one of the ports, such as the loss of connection to an end-node, the media converter shuts down the connection to the other port, thus notifying the node that the connection has been lost.

-Auto-negotiation button
+Auto-negotiation Button

-The auto-negotiation button, located on the front panel, disables the auto-negotiation feature (ieee 802.3u) of the media converter.
-The media converter uses auto-negotiation to determine the duplex mode of the ports.
-Loobase-tx twisted pair port operates in half- or full-duplex mode.
-Loobase-fx fiber optic port operates in half- or full-duplex mode
+The auto-negotiation button, located on the front panel, disables the auto- negotiation feature (IEEE 802.3u) of the media converter.
+The media converter uses auto-negotiation to determine the duplex mode of the ports lOOBase-TX twisted pair port operates in half- or full-duplex mode

+100Base-FX fiber optic port operates in half- or full-duplex mode

-External ac/dc power adapter
+External AC/DC power adapter